NoriSte/feti-workshop-e2e-testing-with-puppeteer/README.md

 ## feti-workshop-e2e-testing-with-puppeteer
 The reference repo of a workshop for FETI about browser automation (both for E2E testing and for web scraping) with Puppeteer.
 Workshop level: basic.
+To attend the workshop you only need to know JS promises and async/await.

 **Important**: if you are just looking for the code of the working tests, you'll find it on the  ```develop``` branch